TyuiX/DecafCompiler/src/readme.txt

     - error

   3. decaf_ast.py
-    - Defines the node of the
+    - Defines the node of the AST
     - typeChecking

   4. decaf_codegen.py